-- (ii) as a measure of last resort and with the consent of the person concerned, take him or her into protective custody if there is an immediate threat to the safety of that person: Provided that if the station commander is satisfied that the threat has ceased to exist; the police official may place that person in temporary safe care referred to in subsection (5) e687; and - must within 24 hours, notify an accredited organisation or the provincial department of social development of that person. - (5) A police official may place an adult person suspected of being a victim of trafficking in temporary safe care, pending the transfer of that person to an accredited organisation or provincial department of social development. - (6) A police official must, if it is reasonably possible to do so, render such assistance to to an adult person suspected of being a victim of trafficking, as may be necessary in the circumstances, including, but not limited to- - (a) assisting that person to obtain medical treatment; and - (b) transporting that person to the place of temporary safe care or accredited organisation or provincial department of social development which has been notified in terms of subsection (4)(b)(i)89. - [(5)] (7) An accredited organisation or the provincial department of social development [to which a referral has been made in terms of subsection 4] which has received an adult person suspected of being a victim of trafficking, must [-
+- despite the proviso contained in section 26 of the Criminal Procedure Act, without a warrant, enter any premises if he or she on reasonable grounds believes that the safety of that person is at risk or that the person may be moved from those premises and may use such force as may be reasonably necessary to overcome any resistance against entry to the premises, including the breaking of any door or window of those premises on condition that the police official must first audibly demand admission to the premises and notify the purpose for which he or she seeks to enter those premises; - as a measure of last resort and with the consent of the person concerned, take him or her into protective custody if there is an immediate threat to the safety of that person, for a period until the station commander of the police station in question is satisfied that the threat has ceased to exist, whereafter the police official may place that person in temporary safe care referred to in subsection (5) 102; and - must within 24 hours, notify an accredited organisation or the provincial department of social development of that person. - (5) A police official may place an adult person referred to in subsection (4) in temporary safe care, pending the transfer of that person to an accredited organisation or provincial department of social development. - (6) A police official must, if it is reasonably possible to do so, render such assistance to to an adult person referred to in subsection (4), as may be necessary in the circumstances, including, but not limited to- - (a) assisting that person to obtain medical treatment; and - (b) transporting that person to a place of temporary safe care, an accredited organisation or a provincial department of social development which has been notified in terms of subsection (4)(b)104.

-The question was raised who will determine if the threat has ceased to exist and it is suggested that a senior police official for egithe station commander where the victim is held in protective custody should be satisfied that the threat has ceased to exist.
+The question was raised who will determine if the threat has ceased to exist and it is suggested that a senior police official for eg the station commander where the victim is held in protective custody should be satisfied that the threat has ceased to exist.